 Now that GenZ has arrived, they along with the millennials demand and live in a post-demographic world where we place more importance on customer mindsets, individualized data and mental models.
 This trend is placing brands under tremendous pressure to reinvent themselves to maintain their appeal with people demanding a fairer more inclusive future.
 This has led to pioneering leaders pivoting from the desire to achieve AA ratings for accessibility on all digital properties to an all inclusive four dimensional approach to brand experiences for exponential growth.

 While artificial intelligence (Ai) combined with the right intent promises to help overcome many hurdles of designing individualized inclusive experiences at scale, the technology has simply not matched the ingenuity or subject matter expertise of Inclusive or disabled designers.
-Until then, brands are evolving their approaches beyond exclusionary segmentation to meaningful mindsets and mental models that meet evolving customer expectations.
+Until then, brands are evolving approaches beyond exclusionary segmentation and checking the box of accessibility to meaningful mindsets and mental models that meet evolving customer expectations.

 One of the more exciting trends in IoT and Ai is the design and development of Inclusive Products like: